 Among the best country cooking recipes, you’ll find at least one for old-fashioned macaroni and cheese.
-If you need to take a covered dish to take to a family reunion or potluck dinner, go with this recipe.
+If you need to celebrate Country Cooking Month or take a covered dish to take to a family reunion or potluck dinner, go with this recipe.

 Family members will love it because it’s so close to Grandma’s and friends will enjoy it because it’s just so dang good.
 You’ll want to keep making it because it’s cheep and will feed a crowd of people.